ml-explore/mlx-examples/llms/README.md

 ### Supported Models

-MLX LM supports thousands of Hugging Face format LLMs.
+`mlx-lm` supports thousands of Hugging Face format LLMs.
 If the model you want to run is not supported, file an [issue](https://github.com/ml-explore/mlx-examples/issues/new) or better yet, submit a pull request.